GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gatographql/docs/release-notes/1.2/en.md

 ## Added predefined Persisted Query "Import post from WordPress RSS feed"

-The new predefined Persisted Query "Import post from WordPress RSS feed" reads the WordPress RSS feed for a post, and imports it into the local site:
+The new predefined Persisted Query "Import post from WordPress RSS feed" reads the WordPress RSS feed for a post, and creates a new post with its data.

+The query is this one:

 ```graphql
 query GetPostFromRSSFeedAndExportData(